Brought to you by The Dartmouth Institute for Health Policy and Clinical Practice

 Jessica Salwen-Deremer

-EPISODE 2 — Dick Levy is a philanthropist with deep interest in … and deep knowledge of … innovation in health care delivery.
+SEASON 1, EPISODE 2 — Dick Levy is a philanthropist with deep interest in … and deep knowledge of … innovation in health care delivery.

 “Philanthropists understand a new device or a new drug.
 They don't really understand the weaknesses of healthcare.” — Dick Levy